karthik507/carparking/README.md

 # carparking
-The Online Vehicle Parking Reservation System (OVPRS) is a system that enables customers/drivers to reserve a parking space.
+The Online Car Parking System enables customers/drivers to reserve a parking space.
 It also allows the customers/drivers to view the parking status at specific location.
 It was developed because the congestion and collision of the vehicle, so we developed this system.